Fruit and vegetables

 Fruit and vegetables should make up just over one third of the food you eat every day.
 Try to eat at least five portions of various fruit and vegetables each day.

-- fruit and vegetables provide vitamins and minerals, including folate, vitamin C and potassium
+- provide vitamins and minerals, including folate, vitamin C and potassium

-- fruit and vegetables provide dietary fibre, which helps maintain a healthy gut and prevent constipation and other digestion problems - a diet high in fibre can also reduce your risk of bowel cancer
+- provide dietary fibre, which helps maintain a healthy gut and prevent constipation and other digestion problems

-Fruit and vegetables are also usually low in fat and calories (provided you don’t fry them or roast in oil).
+- are usually low in fat and calories (as long as you don’t fry them or roast in oil)